Georgian dance: Mtiuluri

-Mtiuluri is also a mountain dance.
-Similar to Khevsuruli, Mtiuluri is based on competition.
+Mtiuluri (მთიულური) is a mountain dance being, similarly to Khevsuruli, based on competition.
 However, in this dance, the competition is mainly between two groups of young men and is a celebration of skill and art.
 At first, groups compete in performing complicated movements.
 Then, next piece, the woman's dance, is followed by an individual dancer's performance of amazing "tricks" on their knees and toes.
 At the end, everyone dances a beautiful finale.
 This dance is reminiscent of a festival in the mountains.